Chillva Market

 Practical limits & what to bring

+Chillva Market is a stylish, compact space in the Ratsada district that caters more to the local youth than the typical tourist crowd.
 The layout uses repurposed shipping containers, which creates a modern aesthetic but results in narrower walkways that can become very congested after 19:00.

-Expect high humidity and heat within the market core due to the density of food stalls and the lack of significant airflow between the containers.\n\nThere is no formal dress code, but comfortable footwear is essential as you will be standing or walking for the duration of your visit.
+Expect high humidity and heat within the market core due to the density of food stalls and the lack of significant airflow between the containers.

+There is no formal dress code, but comfortable footwear is essential as you will be standing or walking for the duration of your visit.
 While the market is accessible, those using wheelchairs or strollers will find the peak-hour crowds and tight corners between stalls challenging to navigate.

+There are no luggage storage lockers or cloakroom facilities at Chillva Market.
 You must carry all your belongings with you, so it is best to arrive light.
 If you are traveling directly from the airport or another hotel, ensure your luggage is stored elsewhere before arrival.

-Parking for motorbikes is available near the entrance on Yaowarat Road, though the lot fills quickly; arriving by 18:00 is the best way to secure a spot and avoid long walks from neighboring side streets.\n\nImportant: The market is closed every Sunday.
+Strollers are permitted inside the market area, but maneuvering them becomes difficult once the live music starts and the main aisles fill up.
+Parking for motorbikes is available near the entrance on Yaowarat Road, though the lot fills quickly; arriving by 18:00 is the best way to secure a spot and avoid long walks from neighboring side streets.

-Ensure you have your booking confirmation ready on your phone or in print to present at the entrance for access to the territory." } ]
+ImportantThe market is closed every Sunday.
+Ensure you have your booking confirmation ready on your phone or in print to present at the entrance for access to the territory.

 Halal seafood stall with customers under white tents at Chillva Market